lonelycode/tyk-io-site-content/v1.8/api-management/transformations.md

 ### Modifying body data

-Sometimes, you may also be exposing an older API, or one that uses a legacy structure for input data, or, you are actually creating a new API schema and models that are cleaner, that you want to apply to your existing APi without modifying it (it may have many legacy clients that cannot be upgraded).
+Sometimes, you may also be exposing an older API, or one that uses a legacy structure for input data, or, you are actually creating a new API schema and models that are cleaner, that you want to apply to your existing API without modifying it (it may have many legacy clients that cannot be upgraded).

 As of Tyk 1.5 it is possible to modify inbound JSON requests (XML is not yet supported) using a golang template.
-Tyk will unmarshal the JSOn data into a data structure, and then make that data available to the template in dot-notation.
+Tyk will unmarshal the JSON data into a data structure, and then make that data available to the template in dot-notation.
 Here is an example to illustrate:

 Assume your inbound date structure is as follows: